-Decolonizing Spaces, Curatorial, Museum and Publication Models will focus on curatorial, critical and artistic projects.
-Curator Haema Sivanesan (Glenbow Museum) will present notes from her essay, “Unsettling” the Forest as a Canadian Nationalist Imaginary: Consent, Consultation, and (Re)conciliation in Leila Sujir’s “forest! documents”; Sunny Kerr (Queen’s) will offer methodologies of decolonial curatorial practices at the Agnes Etherington Art Center; and Barbara Clausen (UQÀM) will suggest how to embody exhibitions and activate archives.
-Art librarian and artist John Latour (Concordia) will present his recent collaboration in the booklet project with Elder Jones and PI Sujir (a project supported by a SSHRC PEG 2020-2021).
-Finally, Concordia MFA alumni and Colombia-Canadian duo, Laura Acosta and Santiago Tavera will present their recent media installation projects that explore perspectives of the “other” and spaces of dislocation; Diyar Mayil (MFA Concordia) will present her works on migration and Zahra Jalali (MDes ECUAD) will delve into interaction design with a More-than-Human perspective.
+Decolonizing Spaces, Public Art, Curatorial, Museum and Publication Models will focus on curatorial, critical and artistic projects.
+Curator Haema Sivanesan (Glenbow Museum) will present notes from her essay, “Unsettling” the Forest as a Canadian Nationalist Imaginary: Consent, Consultation, and (Re)conciliation in Leila Sujir’s “forest! documents”; Sunny Kerr (Queen’s) will offer methodologies of decolonial curatorial practices at the Agnes Etherington Art Center; Barbara Clausen (UQAM) will suggest how to embody exhibitions and activate archives.
+Charan Singh (Kingston University) will present his creative research informed by HIV/AIDS activism and queer politics.
+Diyar Mayil (MFA Concordia) will present her works on migration, questioning the nuanced and contradictory dynamics inherent to the relationship between hosts and guests; and Concordia MFA alumni and Colombia-Canadian duo, Laura Acosta and Santiago Tavera will present their recent media installation projects that explore perspectives of the “other” and spaces of dislocation.

 Panelists: